moredip/blog.thepete.net/source/_posts/2016-11-20-the-symbol-keyed-state-accessor-pattern.markdown

 categories:
 ---

-In this post I'll show three different techniques for encapsulating internal state in JavaScript, concluding with my prefered approach, a pattern I'm calling "Symbol-keyed State Accessor".
+In this post I'll show three different techniques for encapsulating internal state in JavaScript, concluding with my preferred approach, a pattern I'm calling "Symbol-keyed State Accessor".

 I was in a discussion about how to implement the Value Object pattern in JavaScript recently.
 Most of the examples folks were proposing involved a prototypical approach to OOO, using either `class` or `prototype` to create a Value Object type, and managing the object's internal state via `this`.
 Here's how one might build the basics of a `Money` Value Object in that style: